 While several low carbohydrate diets claim this research supports their use for weight control and good health, Circulation recently published a review that strongly disputes the claims for several such diets.
 The excess fat consumption that often results from these "fad" diets clearly raises risk of cancer, heart disease and other health problems.

-More from our magazine: Curried Potato Chowder
+More from our magazine: Simple Shrimp Scampi

 Eating carbohydrate foods (including bread, potatoes and pasta) in large portions may lead to high insulin levels, weight gain and unhealthy consequences.
 But completely avoiding carbohydrates - which supply fiber, vitamins and health-protective phytochemicals - is not the answer - portion control is.